The MMM Checklist

 At Recast, we often speak with practitioners who are trying to build their own MMM in-house.
 While we think there are great reasons to use a tool like Recast instead of building in-house, many people want to try it themselves before committing to working with a partner.

-In this post, I’ll lay out the check-list for important things to consider when evaluating an MMM vendor or building your own MMM to make sure that you don’t end up with a misleading and worse-than-useless model.
+In this post, we’ll step through a checklist of important things to consider when evaluating an MMM vendor or building your own MMM in-house.
+It will help make sure that you don’t end up with a misleading and worse-than-useless model.

-We also compare each section against the leading open-source modeling libraries so you can see the benefits and limitations of each one.
+We also compare each section against some of the leading open-source modeling libraries so you can see the benefits and limitations of each one.

 Model Features